Golf Tutorials

 When inviting a professional contact, the invitation should be clear, respectful of their time, and positioned as a valuable way to connect outside the office.

 Frame it as a networking opportunity.
-Golf provides hours of uninterrupted time for conversation, which is often far more productive and enjoyable on a golf course than it would of been in a stuffy conference room.
-But you have to set the precedent for who is going to foot the bill up front.
-Transparency is very important to avoid any an awkward moment at the Pro Shop front desk.
+Golf provides hours of uninterrupted time for conversation, which is often far more productive and enjoyable on a golf course than it would have been in a stuffy conference room.
+But you have to set the precedent for who is going to foot the bill upfront.
+Transparency is very important to avoid any awkward moments at the Pro Shop front desk.
 Be direct and clear about who will be covering the costs.
 If you are inviting the person, the expectation is that you will be paying "your treat," so to say.
 So come out swinging, lead with your wallet to set the expectations from the start.

 Here’s what a good invitation might sound like:

-“Hi Sarah, I Hope you are having a productive week.
-I know our calendars are both packed, but I think that our next chat might be a lot more enjoyable if we have our catch up out on the green.
+“Hi Sarah, I hope you are having a productive week.
+I know our calendars are both packed, but I think that our next chat might be a lot more enjoyable if we have it out on the green.
 What a wonderful way to connect somewhere other than the office.
 I was thinking about booking a tee time for about 8 am sometime next week...
 My treat, of course.
 Would Tuesday or Thursday work for you?
-Or if you prefer another day, I would be happy to accommodate whatever is most convenient for you too."
+Or if you prefer another day, I would be happy to accommodate whatever is most convenient for you, too."

 This approach is professional, makes the purpose clear (both business and pleasure), and handles the payment situation smoothly.
 It shows you value their time and their company.